 “What happens if the borrower doesn’t pay?”

-It’s usually the first question I get from anyone considering an investment in our hard money lending fund.
+It’s usually the first question I get from anyone considering an investment in the Harvey Capital Income Fund.
 It’s the number one fear, and for good reason.
 In any lending scenario, the risk of default is the biggest variable to manage.
 I’m not going to pretend it’s not a risk.
 It is.
 But a well-structured loan is designed to anticipate and mitigate this risk from day one.

 Let’s talk about what really happens when a borrower on a hard money loan stops paying, and what we do to protect investor capital.